PACELC Theorem: Latency vs Consistency Trade-offs

 PACELC Database Classification

-Just as CAP classifies databases as CP or AP, PACELC classifies them along the latency-consistency axis:
+Just as CAP classifies databases as CP or AP, PACELC classifies them along the latency-consistency axis.
+This classification helps you understand which systems prioritize low latency over strong consistency and vice versa.

 | Database | PACELC Classification | What it means |